saagarwal-pivotal/micrometer-prometheus/Readme.md

 This app is now exporting its metrics to PCF Metrics.
 You can create a metric chart to show these values on the PCF Metrics Dashboard.
+I have placed the screen shot of the custom metrics in this folder

 ### TODO/Issues